ksg97031/frida-gadget/README.rst

 .. code:: sh

     $ frida-gadget --help
-      Usage: frida-gadget [OPTIONS] APK_PATH
+      Usage: cli.py [OPTIONS] APK_PATH

         Patch an APK with the Frida gadget library

-         Args:     apk_path (str): Path of the target APK file
-                   arch     (str): Target architecture of the device

-         Outputs:  Injected APK file

       Options:
-         --arch TEXT       Support [arm, arm64, x86, x86_64]
+        --arch TEXT       Target architecture of the device.
+        --use-aapt2       Use aapt2 instead of aapt.
+        --no-res          Do not decode resources.
-         --skip-decompile
+        --skip-decompile  Skip decompilation if desired.
-         --skip-recompile
+        --skip-recompile  Skip recompilation if desired.
+        --version         Show version and exit.
-         --use-aapt2       Can be required for newer Android apps --help            Show this message and exit.
+        --help            Show this message and exit.

 Example
 ~~~~~~~